Giftbit/currencyapi/feature-deep-dive/lightrail-rules.md

 [1.23, 4.56, 7.89].sum().round()
 ```

 Some functions operate on collections and take a lambda parameter.
 These are the most powerful functions.
-Lambdas are written using fat arrow `=>` notation and are single statements that return a value, just like redemption rules.
+Lambdas are written using fat arrow `=>` notation and are single statements that return a value, just like rules.
 The parameter names can be any combination of letters.
 If the lambda only has one argument the parentheses can be skipped.

 ```javascript
 [1, 2, 3, 4, 5].filter(x => x % 2 == 0) → [2, 4]